Responsibility assessment disputes

 Claims Assessment Review

 If you still don't agree with the assessment, you may be eligible for a Claims Assessment Review (CAR).
-A CAR can only be pursued if the claim does not involve injuries.

 The CAR decision is binding on ICBC, but not on you.
 If you’re not satisfied with the outcome of the review, you still have further options.